-∜ Start the configuration and diagnostics software on the PC by double-clicking the 🌆 button.
+$\$ Start the configuration and diagnostics software on the PC by double-clicking the $\$ button

-• If the mode selection is not shown, start the Project Wizard in the FDT frame menu by clicking the [Project Wizard] button ().
+- The mode selection of the Project Wizard is displayed. - If the mode selection is not shown, start the Project Wizard in the FDT frame menu by clicking the [Project Wizard] button ().